Red Tide Update 7:45 pm 10/16/18

-The Indian River County Board of County Commissioners may, after the declaration of a disaster, authorize the collection of debris from Private Roadways and Private Subdivisions.
-In order to facilitate the collection of disaster generated vegetative debris from Private Roadways and Private Subdivisions, a right-of-entry form must be submitted by each property owner on a private road or by an authorized officer or agent of the Home Owners' Association of a private subdivision on a private road.
-Please be aware that submission of this form does not guarantee that vegetative debris located on Private Roadways and within Private Subdivisions will automatically be collected by the County or the County debris contractor.
+The County Commissioners may, after the declaration of a disaster, authorize the collection of debris from Private Roadways and Private Subdivisions.
+In order to facilitate the collection of disaster generated vegetative debris, a right-of-entry form must be submitted yearly by each property owner on a private road or by an authorized officer or agent of the Home Owners' Association of a private subdivision on a private road.
+A new form must be submitted each year.

 Development Review and Permit Process Advisory Committee

-As a follow-up to a public workshop and subsequent public discussion, the Board of County Commissioners on July 11, 2017 established the Development Review and Permit Process Advisory Committee.
-Appointed by individual Commissioners and the Board at large, the committee will consist of 11 to 13 members who are familiar with some aspect of building and development or are community members at large.
+The Development Review and Permit Process Advisory Committee was established on July 11, 2017 by the BCC.
 The committee will focus on identifying and making recommendations on items to improve and/or streamline the development review and permit process and on items identified by staff.
+Details and Meetings

 Vacation Rental Regulations